juanpc2018/acer-Aspire-5/README.md

 there are other brands with silver keyboard.. dont like that. others all black, better than all silver but still strange.

+PD. dont grab the screen with 1 hand when open, can bent the screen, alumimium panel can tolerate so much, but No more, is Not a 6mm aluminium.